Definite fillings of lens spaces: Rigid linear lattices

 where $a$ is a nonzero integer and $u'\cdot e_0= \dots = u'\cdot e_{k}=0$.
 Since $a$ is nonzero and $k\geq 2$, we evidently have \ref{it:supp_bound} of the lemma in this case.

 Moreover, computing the norm of $u$ shows that $w(u)\geq k+1$ with equality if and only if $u=\pm (e_0 + \dots + e_k)$.
 However if $u=\pm (e_0 + \dots + e_k)$, then $u$ must be an isolated vertex, since we cannot find a vector $z\in \Z^n$ with $z\cdot u=-1$ and $z\cdot v_1=\dots = z\cdot v_k=0$.
 This implies that $w'(u)=w(u)=k+1\geq 3$ in this case.
 However, by Condition~\ref{it:largeweight} we have have $w'(u)\leq 3$, implying that $w'(u)=3$ and $k=2$.
 However, this violates Condition~\ref{it:weight3condition}, since if $k=2$, then $v_1$ and $v_2$ form two adjacent vertices with $w'(v_1)=w'(v_2)=1$.
 Thus we conclude that $w(u)\geq k+2\geq 4$.
-This implies that $w'(u)\geq 2$ giving \ref{it:u_large_norm} of the lemma.
+This implies that $w'(u)\geq 2$, giving \ref{it:u_large_norm} of the lemma.

 Now we argue that $u$ must have degree two in $\Gamma$.
-Since any vertex of degree two is adjacent to a chain of twos, this implies the existence a chain of twos distinct from $v_1,\dots, v_k$ and verifies \ref{it:min_candidate} of the lemma.
-If $w(u)\geq 5$, then $d(u)=2$, since $w'(u)=w(u)-d(u)\leq 3$.
+If $d(u)=2$, then Lemma~\ref{lem:degreetwochains} and the fact that $w(u)>2$ implies that $u$ is adjacent to a chain of twos, implying the existence a chain of twos distinct from $v_1,\dots, v_k$ and verifying \ref{it:min_candidate} of the lemma.
+If $w(u)\geq 5$, then $d(u)=2$, since $w'(u)=w(u)-d(u)\leq 3$ by Condition~\ref{it:largeweight}.
 Thus suppose that $w(u)=k+2=4$.
-As we argued in the previous paragraph using Conditon~\ref{it:weight3condition}, the fact that $k=2$ implies that there cannot be a vertex of adjusted weight three and hence $w'(u)=2$ giving $d(u)=2$ as required.
+As we argued in the previous paragraph using Condition~\ref{it:weight3condition}, the fact that $k=2$ implies that there cannot be a vertex of adjusted weight three and hence $w'(u)=2$ giving $d(u)=2$ as required.

 \begin{case} Exactly one of $v_1$ or $v_k$ is a leaf. \end{case} Without loss of generality, suppose that $v_1$ is a leaf and $v_k$ is not a leaf.
-Thus $v_k$ is adjacent to some vertex $v_{k+1}$ with $w'(v_{k+1})\geq w(v_{k+1})-2\geq 1$.
-Condition~\ref{it:long_chain} implies that
+Thus $v_k$ is adjacent to some vertex $v_{k+1}$.
+By the maximality condition in Definition~\ref{def:chain}, we have $w(v_{k+1})\geq 3$.
+This implies that $w'(v_{k+1})\geq 1$.
+Furthermore, Condition~\ref{it:long_chain} implies that

 In order to have the correct pairings with $v_1, \dots, v_k$, we see that the vertex $v_{k+1}$ must take the form

 where $b$ is an integer and $v'\cdot e_0= \dots = v'\cdot e_{k}=0$.